robert-zaremba/robert-zaremba.github.io/pages/about_me.rst

 About me
 ========

-More detailed informations about me you can find on my `linked in <http://pl.linkedin.com/in/zarembarobert>`_ profile.
+More detailed informations about me you can find at my `carreer <http://careers.stackoverflow.com/robertzaremba>`_ profile.

 I'm computer scientist, studied at Wrocław University.